Insurance for your candle business

 If you sell your candles via the internet and not from a physical shop, then you may need cover that's a little different.

-That's why we've put together a new, flexible online retail insurance product to cover the unique risks associated with selling your products online.
+That's why we've put together a new, customisable online retail insurance product to cover the unique risks associated with selling your products online.

 Candle company insurance claims